What’s In This Guide

 However, the Australian Shepherd is a shedder, and since you’ll be dealing with a crossbreed between the Australian Shepherd and the Poodle, chances are he will not be “hypoallergenic.”

 Because of the different types of coat your Aussiedoodle could inherit, shedding and grooming go hand-in-hand.

 You’ll want to be sure you have the right tools to keep his coat looking its best and to keep as much loose hair out of your home and off of your clothes as possible.

 As previously mentioned, the Australian Shepherded is a seasonal shedder.

 For this reason, he requires weekly grooming to keep his coat looking its best and free of mats and tangles.

-Keep in mind that the Aussie is an active dog who may leave the house clean and come back dirty.
+Keep in mind that the Aussiedoodle is an active dog who may leave the house clean and come back dirty.

-And of course, your Aussiedoodle is going to need his ears cleaned regularly to avoid waxy build-up and moisture that could lead to infection.
+However, all Aussiedoodles need their ears cleaned regularly to avoid waxy build-up and moisture that could lead to infection.

 He will also need his nails trimmed frequently to keep them from breaking and cracking.

 As far as diet, the active and athletic Aussiedoodle will benefit from a high-quality dog food with meat proteins listed as the first three ingredients.